Health Lifestyle

 Hormonal imbalances and changes

-Our moods and attitudes are mediated by hormones and neurotransmitters.
+Hormones and neurotransmitters mediate our moods and attitudes.
 If these are unbalanced or depleted, we’re also more prone to mood disorders such as anxiety.

 Other mental health disorders